-- (d) Establishment of measurable outcomes to evaluate the success of the plan to achieve the city and county's child care goals and to overcome any barriers identified in the state's child care subsidy system.
-The State Department of Social Services shall have an opportunity to review and comment on the proposed measurable outcomes before they are submitted to the local child care planning council for approval pursuant to Section 8335.3. - SEC.
-91. Section 8335.5 of the Education Code is amended to read: - 8335.5.
-The City and County of San Francisco may implement an individualized-child care subsidy plan until July 1, 2014, at which date the city and county shall terminate the plan.
-Between July 1, 2014, and July 1, 2016, the city and county shall phase out the individualized county-child care subsidy plan and, as of July 1, 2016, shall implement the state's requirements for child care subsidies.
-A child enrolling for the first time for subsidized-child care in the city and county after July 1, 2014, shall not be enrolled in the pilot program established pursuant to this article and is subject to existing state laws and regulations regarding-child care eligibility and priority. - SEC.
-92. The heading of Article 15.3 (commencing with Section 8340) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:
+- (c) Recognition that all funding sources utilized by direct service contractors that provide early learning and educational support services in the city and county are eligible to be included in the subsidy plan of the city and county. - (d) Establishment of measurable outcomes to evaluate the success of the plan to achieve the city and county's goals and to overcome any barriers identified in the state's subsidy system.
+The State Department of Social Services shall have an opportunity to review and comment on the proposed measurable outcomes before they are submitted to the local planning council for approval pursuant to Section 8335.3.

+8335.5.
+The City and County of San Francisco may implement an individualized subsidy plan until July 1, 2014, at which date the city and county shall terminate the plan.
+Between July 1, 2014, and July 1, 2016, the city and county shall phase out the individualized county subsidy plan and, as of July 1, 2016, shall implement the state's requirements for subsidies.
+A child enrolling for the first time for subsidized care in the city and county after July 1, 2014, shall not be enrolled in the pilot program established pursuant to this article and is subject to existing state laws and regulations regarding eligibility and priority.

+SEC.
+93. The heading of Article 15.3 (commencing with Section 8340) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read:

 Article 15.3.
-Individualized County-Child Care Subsidy Plan
+Individualized County Subsidy Plan

-- 8341.
-Prior to Before implementing the local subsidy plan, the County of San Mateo, in consultation with the department, shall develop an individualized county-child-care subsidy plan that includes the following four elements: - (a) An assessment to identify the county's goal for its subsidized child care system.
-The assessment shall examine whether the current structure of subsidized-child care funding adequately supports working families in the county and whether the county's child care goals coincide with the state's requirements for funding, eligibility, priority, and reimbursement.
-The assessment shall also
+8341.
+Before implementing the local subsidy plan, the County of San Mateo, in consultation with the department, shall develop an individualized county subsidy plan that includes the following four elements:

-1 identify barriers in the state's child care subsidy system that inhibit 2 the county from meeting its child care goals.
-In conducting the 3 assessment, the county shall consider all of the following:
+(a) An assessment to identify the county's goal for its subsidized care system.
+The assessment shall examine whether the current structure of subsidized care funding adequately supports working families in the county and whether the county's goals coincide with the state's requirements for funding, eligibility, priority, and reimbursement.
+The assessment shall also identify barriers in the state's subsidy system that inhibit the county from meeting its goals.
+In conducting the assessment, the county shall consider all of the following:

-- (1) The general demographics of families who are in need of child care, including employment, income, language, ethnic, and family composition. - (2) The current supply of available subsidized child care. - (3) The level of need for various types of subsidized-child care services including, but not limited to, infant care, after-hours care, and care for children with exceptional needs. - (4) The county's self-sufficiency income level. - 12 (5) Income eligibility levels for subsidized-child care. - (6) Family fees.
+- (1) The general demographics of families who are in need of care, including employment, income, language, ethnic, and family composition. - (2) The current supply of available subsidized care. - (3) The level of need for various types of subsidized services including, but not limited to, infant care, after-hours care, and care for children with exceptional needs. - (4) The county's self-sufficiency income level. - (5) Income eligibility levels for subsidized care. - (6) Family fees.